awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

    If you choose **Select existing trust store**, you then specify the password and file name for the trust and key stores\.
 You use these files in later steps\.

 1. After you have specified the trust store and key store, choose **OK** to close the **Global settings** dialog box\.

+### Configuring the environment for data extraction agents<a name="agents.PreReqSettings.Configure"></a>

+You can install several data extraction agents on a single host\.
+However, we recommend that you run one data extraction agent on one host\.

+To run your data extraction agent, make sure that you use a host with at least four vCPUs and 32 GB memory\.

+Optimal configuration and number of agent hosts depend on the specific situation of each customer\.
+Make sure that you consider such factors as amount of data to migrate, network bandwidth, time to extract data, and so on\.
+You can perform a proof of concept \(PoC\) first, and then configure your data extraction agents and hosts according to the results of this PoC\.

 ## Installing extraction agents<a name="agents.Installing"></a>